steve1066d/devore.tubs/service.md

 this.
 Though normally this is changed automatically when the setting changes.

 #### PP1: Probe offset.
 This is tenths of a degree to offset the probe setting, with 10.0 as the base.
-So a setting of "9.0" will cause the temperature to be reported 1 degree colder.
+So, a setting of "9.0" will cause the temperature to be reported 1 degree colder.
 A setting of 12.0 will be 2 degrees warmer.
 Values under 10.0 cause pool temps to get hotter because it is adjusted to a lower temperature.